-Lincoln Douglas debate will provide you the opportunity to learn life-time skills as you research, formulate ideas, develop formal arguments and polish your persuasive presentations.
-LD debate is particularly beneficial because it encompasses many areas of academia: philosophy, history, social science, rhetoric, communication ethics and political science.
-Any competitor stands to gain immensely from investing time in this competitive event.
-It is no wonder that it is such a popular component of the UIL activities program.
+Lincoln Douglas debate will provide you the opportunity to learn life-time skills as you research, formulat develop formal arguments and polish your persuasive presentations.
+LD debate is particularly beneficial l it encompasses many areas of academia: philosophy, history, social science, rhetoric, communication ethe political science.
+Any competitor stands to gain immensely from investing time in this competitive event. wonder that it is such a popular component of the UIL activities program.

-As you progress in this event, you will certainly want to extend your knowledge in the ethical and philosophical areas LD debaters learn to incorporate into their arguments.
-We have provided a list of resources that should be helpful for this enrichment.
-As you compete, watch for new trends that continue to make LD debate unique to other forensic events.
+As you progress in this event, you will certainly want to extend your knowledge in the ethical and philos areas LD debaters learn to incorporate into their arguments.
+We have provided a list of resources that sh helpful for this enrichment.
+As you compete, watch for new trends that continue to make LD debate unique forensic events.
 Remember, also, that philosophies of debate coaches, judges and theorists differ.
-Therefore, the information included in this book is based on the knowledge of what has worked successfully for the students of the author and editor, but certainly not exclusionary to other concepts as this event continues to evolve.
+Theref information included in this book is based on the knowledge of what has worked successfully for the sture the author and editor, but certainly not exclusionary to other concepts as this event continues to evolve.

 This handbook also provides UIL rules and contest procedures.
-Familiarize yourself with these as an essential part of reaching success in this contest.
-We hope this resource will help you in your preparation to be successful in LD debate and that you will enjoy the learning experience of Lincoln Douglas debate competition!
+Familiarize yourself with these as an essen of reaching success in this contest.
+We hope this resource will help you in your preparation to be successf LD debate and that you will enjoy the learning experience of Lincoln Douglas debate competition!

-Jana Riggins, Editor UIL State Speech and Debate Director
+Jana Riggins, EditorUIL State Speech and Debate Director